fairkom/nextcloud-fairmeeting-integration/README.md

 - 🔒 Flexible optional JWT Authentication:
   - **Enter JWT Token directly** (pre-generated, no need to share secrets)
   - **Or provide JWT_APP_SECRET** to auto-generate tokens
+- 📅 **Calendar Integration**:
+  - Automatically adds fairmeeting links to new calendar events
+  - Smart location handling (only adds to empty locations)
+  - Configurable description integration with custom text templates
+  - Works with events that have attendees or meet minimum duration requirements

 ---